COVID-19 Vaccination Offer for 12 to 15 year olds

 information for schools about the COVID-19 vaccination: COVID-19 vaccination resources for schools

-Watch a local GP talk about the COVID-19 vaccine for 12 to 15 year olds, and check out some of the frequently asked questions below.
+Watch a local GP talk about the COVID-19 vaccine for 12 to 15 year olds, children aged 12 to 15 getting their vaccine and why it's important to them.

 Frequently asked questions